AdamH489/Customer-Addresses/README.md

 # Customer-Addresses
-I cleaned a dataset of a company's customers
+I cleaned a dataset of a company's customers.

 The purpose of this project was to display my Python skills with regards to data cleaning.
 I found a dataset at https://github.com/AlexTheAnalyst/PandasYouTubeSeries/blob/main/Customer%20Call%20List.xlsx which was a relatively small dataset yet it needed to be cleaned.
 The uncleaned dataset can be seen below: